When love comes short, the making of a relationship is a challenge if you want to last in any romantic relationship.

 A mature individual is classified as a person who has a sense of self and worth.
 Insecurity will kill any relationship over time.

-He / she is able to recognize that both members in the relationship are different and are able to see that each has a different heritage (culture), a different way of thinking, feeling and possibly different beliefs.
-The mature person is able to recognize the I, Me and the we in the relationship with all the differences in personalities, thoughts and feelings.
+He/she can recognize that both members in the relationship are different and can see that each has a diverse heritage (culture), another way of thinking, feeling, and possibly different beliefs.
+The mature person can recognize the I, Me, and we in the relationship with all the differences in personalities, thoughts, and feelings.

 * ABILITY TO COMPROMISE!

-Finding the happy middle can provide the best of both worlds which is in the giving and receiving.
+Finding the happy middle can provide both worlds’ best, which is in the giving and receiving.
 The ability to compromise refers to an individual’s willingness and proficiency at finding the middle ground with proper communication.

 These negative feelings can rip the heart right out of any relationship.